M1 Garand: Service use

 Some military drill teams still use the M1 rifle, including the U.S. Marine Corps Silent Drill Team, the United States Air Force Academy Cadet Honor Guard, the U.S. Air Force Auxiliary, almost all Reserve Officer Training Corps (ROTC) and some Junior Reserve Officer Training Corps (JROTC) teams of all branches of the U.S. military.
-Additionally it's also used overseas by the drill team of His Majesty The King's Guard of Norway.
+It is also used by the drill team of His Majesty the King's Guard of Norway.

 Design details

 Features

-The M1 rifle is a .30 caliber, gas-operated, 8 shot clip-fed, semi-automatic rifle.
+The M1 rifle is a .30 caliber, gas-operated, eight-shot clip-fed, semi-automatic rifle.
 It is 43.6 in long and it weighs about 9.5 lb.

-The M1's safety catch is located at the front of the trigger guard.
+The M1's safety catch is located at the front of the trigger guard, easily operated by the trigger finger.
 It is engaged when it is pressed rearward into the trigger guard, and disengaged when it is pushed forward and is protruding outside of the trigger guard.

 The M1 Garand was designed for simple assembly and disassembly to facilitate field maintenance.
 It can be field stripped (broken down) without tools in just a few seconds.

-The rifle had an iron sight line consisting of rear receiver aperture sight protected by sturdy "ears" calibrated for 100–1200 yd in 100 yd increments.
-The bullet drop compensation was set by turning the range knob to the appropriate range setting.
-The bullet drop compensation/range knob can be fine adjusted by setting the rear sight elevation pinion.
-The elevation pinion can be fine adjusted in approximately 1 MOA increments.
-The aperture sight was also able to correct for wind drift operated by turning a windage knob that moved the sight in approximately 1 MOA increments.
-The windage lines on the receiver to indicate the windage setting were 4 MOA apart.
-The front sighting element consisted of a wing guards protected front post.
+The rifle has an iron sight line consisting of rear receiver aperture sight protected by sturdy "ears" calibrated for 100–1200 yd in 100 yd increments.
+The bullet drop compensation is set by turning the range knob to the appropriate range setting.
+The bullet drop compensation/range knob can be adjusted by setting the rear sight elevation pinion.
+The elevation pinion can be fine adjusted in approximately one MOA increments.
+The aperture sight is also able to correct for wind drift operated by turning a windage knob that moves the sight in approximately one MOA increments.
+The windage lines on the receiver to indicate the windage setting are four MOA apart.
+The front sighting element consists of a wing-guard-protected front post.

 During World War II the M1 rifle's semiautomatic operation gave United States infantrymen a significant advantage in firepower and shot-to-shot recovery time over enemy infantrymen armed primarily with bolt-action rifles.
-The semi-automatic operation and reduced recoil allowed soldiers to fire 8 rounds as quickly as they could pull the trigger, without having to move their hands on the rifle and therefore disrupt their firing position and point of aim.
+The semi-automatic operation and reduced recoil allowed soldiers to fire eight rounds as quickly as they could pull the trigger, without having to move their hands on the rifle and therefore disrupt their firing position and point of aim.
 The Garand's fire rate, in the hands of a trained soldier, averaged 40–50 accurate shots per minute at a range of 300 yards (270 m).
 "At ranges over 500 yards (460 m), a battlefield target is hard for the average rifleman to hit.
 Therefore, 500 yards (460 m) is considered the maximum effective range, even though the rifle is accurate at much greater ranges."